 I think it ultimately comes down to wishful thinking.
 Spending time and money on lab testing, certification, user manuals, and labelling is something many companies would rather avoid.

-From their perspective, It sure would be great if a certificate of conformity could serve as a substitute or replacement for an expensive and time-consuming compliance process.
+From their perspective, it sure would be convenient if a certificate of conformity could serve as a substitute or replacement for an expensive and time-consuming compliance process.

 That said, there are no shortcuts, and it doesn’t matter how official a certificate may seem if it’s not based on testing and a review of the actual technical documentation.